nguyenlab/IJAIT-Submission/README.md

 The Submission of Int.
 Journal on Artificial Intelligence Tools

-Documents for submitting to Expert Systems with Applications.
+Documents for submitting to Int.
+Journal on Artificial Intelligence Tools.
 This includes:

 1. The ogirinal paper submitted at ICTAI 2016.